TuanTran2025/Carbon_Emission_Analysis/README.md

 |Mercedes-Benz S-Class (S 500)|85000.00|
 |Mercedes-Benz SL (SL 350)|72000.00|

-* The products with high carbon emissions are wind turbines with 2 or 5 megawats and then luxury cars such as Land Cruiser Prado, Dyna trucks, Toyoace.IMV, Mercedes-Benz models GLE, S-Class and SL.
+* The products with high carbon emission are wind turbines with 2 or 5 megawats and then luxury cars such as Land Cruiser Prado, Dyna trucks, Toyoace.IMV, Mercedes-Benz models GLE, S-Class and SL.

 ### 3.2 What are the industry groups of these products?
 ```sql